DomGambarini/bohemian-mama-pp3/README.md

 - Access to seasonal recipes.
 - Community engagement, encouraging users to share their thoughts, experiences and variations of recipes.
 - Learning and skill development through recipe instructions.
-- Establish an obvious place to leave feedback.
-- Highlight eco-friendly and ethical considerations.
 - An opportunity to upload and share user’s recipes and gain recognition.

 ## 5 Planes of UX

 **Strategy:** Identify and create detailed user personas based on your target audience, taking into consideration factors like cooking expertise and interest in seasonal, local ingredients.
 Create a content that aligns with user interests.
 Plan the distribution of seasonal recipes, cooking tips, and user-generated content to keep the audience engaged.

-**Scope:** Design features that enhance the user experience, such as a user-friendly recipe search, develop a mobile friendly website, and an easy to use comment system for users.
+**Scope:** Design features that enhance the user experience, such as a user-friendly a mobile friendly website, and an easy to use comment system for users.
 Also, create a way for users to submit, share, and explore each other's recipes, creating a sense of community and collaboration.

-**Structure:** Design a clear site structure that categorises recipes by season, ingredient.
+**Structure:** Design a clear site structure that categorises recipes by season.
 Ensure easy navigation to enhance the overall user experience.
 Optimize the blog's design for various devices, especially mobile devices, to accommodate users who may access the blog while cooking or on the go.

 **Skeleton:** Design a clean and visually appealing interface with a focus on readability, imagery, and ease of use.
 Incorporate interactive elements like step-by-step recipe guidlines and visually appealing images to enhance the engagement.

 **Surface:** Maintain a consistent visual theme, including color schemes and imagery, that reflects the blog's logo and resonates with the target audience.
-Implement feedback mechanisms, such as confirmation messages and notifications, to keep users informed about their actions and interactions on the blog.

 ## User Stories